 Exercise

 Regular exercise offers a wealth of benefits, one of which being the release of endorphins, the body’s natural pain-relieving chemicals.
 The brain releases endorphins into the central nervous system on an as-needed basis.
-Endorphins act as blocking agents, preventing pain signals from reaching the brain’s sensory regions.
+Endorphins act as blocking agents that prevent pain signals from reaching the brain’s sensory regions.

 Regular exercise helps strengthen muscles, which lessens the amount of strain placed on joints, ligaments and tendons.
 Exercise also works to boost the body’s immune system response in terms of flushing harmful toxins out of the body.